LuvSharma007/Custom-Tokenizer/README.md

 Educational purpose — learn how LLM tokenization works

 ### Deployment
-The easiest way to deploy this Next.js app is via Vercel:
+The easiest way to deploy this Next.js app is via vercel https://vercel.org :
-For manual deployment, refer to the Next.js Deployment Docs.
+For manual deployment, refer to the Next.js Deployment Docs https://nextjs.org/docs .

 ### Contributing
 Contributions are welcome!